cesarvr/blog/content/post/jenkins-container.md

 }
 ```

-> This code will schedule and execute a Jenkins job to be run inside a container labeled ``nodejs`` (provided by Openshift).
+> This code will schedule and execute a Jenkins job and it will run the job inside a [*NodeJS-8-Jenkins-Slave*](https://access.redhat.com/containers/#/registry.access.redhat.com/openshift3/jenkins-agent-nodejs-8-rhel7) container provided by Red Hat.

 The output: